ThirumuruganE/ntcp/README.md

 ![readme](https://user-images.githubusercontent.com/26036836/72164318-79ae0400-33eb-11ea-9239-f1817b7794f4.png)

+#### Example spread sheet is added in the repository in the name testing.xls for reference

 2. Import the .xls file.
 3. Select parameters from menu either emami et al, or Gay and niemierko.
 4. click calculate